-👋 This is a monthly free edition of MKT1 Newsletter—a deep dive into a B2B startup marketing topic.
+👋 This is a monthly free edition of MKT1 Newsletter, and the 1st newsletter in our 3 part annual planning series.
 Become a paid subscriber to receive an additional newsletter each month, access our archives, post to our job board, use our template library, and attend monthly office hours with Kramer.

 I hesitated to write this newsletter because I thought a subject line including the words “marketing planning” might make people unsubscribe instantly—but I’m taking the gamble because I actually love the planning process.
 Really though.